zomnium/plastichabitat/blueprints/index.md

 More information about this approach: [Leaving old IE behind](http://www.jonikorpi.com/leaving-old-IE-behind/) *by Joni Korpi*

-You can also add a little browse happy notification for those people affected by this (if you use Html5 Boilerplate you'll already have this piece of code).
-Right after opening the body tag.
+You can also add a little browse happy notification for those people who are affected by this, if you use [Html5 Boilerplate](http://html5boilerplate.com/) you'll already have this piece of code.
+Put it right after the opening body tag.
 This way your visitors know they're not browsing the most beautiful version of your website.

 	<!--[if lt IE 10]>
-	<p class="browsehappy">Uw browser is verouderd, <a href="http://browsehappy.com/">update uw browser</a> voor een betere ervaring.</p>
+	<p class="browsehappy">You are using an <strong>outdated</strong> browser.
+Please <a href="http://browsehappy.com/">upgrade your browser</a> to improve your experience.</p>
 	<![endif]-->

 Add a little bit of styling and your done!